By Dr. Rita Khanna

 Exercise 8: Full Butterfly – i

 In the base position, bring the soles of the feet together.
 Try to bring the heels as close to the body as possible.
 Interlock the fingers and place them under the feet.
 Gently push the knees towards the ground, utilizing the elbows, and bend the body forward.
-Try to touch the ground with the head; this will be difficult in the beginning.
+Try to touch the ground with the head; this won’t be easy initially.

 Exercise 8: Full Butterfly – ii

 Keeping the soles of the feet together – place the hands on the knees.
-Utilizing the arms – push the knees towards the ground, allowing them to gradually move upward again.
+Utilizing the arms – push the knees towards the ground, allowing them to move upward again gradually.
 Repeat 20 or more times.